halfdan/piwik-logviewer-plugin/README.md

    ```
    [log]
-   logger_error[]          = database
+   log_writers[] = database
-   logger_exception[]      = database
+   log_level = INFO
    ```

-   This will enable database logging for exceptions and errors.
+   This will enable database logging.
+Possible values for log_level are NONE, ERROR, WARN, INFO, DEBUG, VERBOSE.

-4. If there are any exceptions or errors logged by Piwik you can view them under Settings -> Diagnostic -> Log Viewer
+4. If there are any messages logged by Piwik you can view them under Settings -> Diagnostic -> Log Viewer

 ## Contribute